Tech-at-DU/React-Redux-Timers-Tutorial/P08-Keeping-Time/readme.md

 - Sets the last `lastUpdateTime` to now
 - Dispatches an `update` action with the `store.dispatcher()`

-What you have done here is setup an action that will be dispatched every 500ms (half second)
+What you have done here is setup an action that will be dispatched every 500ms (half second).

 ## Test your work